Tresor101/TresorCollege/README.md

 ---

-**Note**: This is a client-side application using localStorage.
-Data is stored locally in the browser and will be lost if browser data is cleared.
-For production use, consider implementing a backend server with a proper database.
+**Note**: This is currently a client-side demo application using localStorage.
+A MySQL database backend hosted on Hostinger is planned for production deployment to enable multi-user access, persistent data storage, and enterprise-level functionality.